 - Is all your search content in Epi?

-- How important is searching in terms of your websites aim?
+- How important is searching in terms of the aim of your website?
 If most of your website's traffic comes from Google, will a basic search suffice?

 - Do you need to index different types of content?
 If you sell/have products you sell to your users, will you need to index this specifically and be able to filter on specific product attributes

-- Will you search combine data from multiple sources?
+- Will you search to combine data from multiple sources?

 - Lucene is widely used

-- More customisable than some other offerings (like Google Site Search)
+- More customizable than some other offerings (like Google Site Search)

 - Load balancing needs thinking, having separate indices on each individual node in your cluster can cause

 - Can be a pain to clear out data in the index, due to file locking

 - Cloud hosting need consideration, you wouldn’t have access to the index files